Essential oils and pets: Everything you need to know

 Can essential oils be beneficial for pets?

 When used carefully, aromatherapy can be beneficial for the entire family, including your pets.
-There are some oils which can help to calm and relax your pets whilst other oils can help to repel fleas and keep your pet healthy.
+There are some oils which can help to calm and relax your pets while other oils can help to repel fleas and keep your pet healthy.

 However, it’s important to be aware of which essential oils could be dangerous for your pet as well as to keep in mind some safety guidance when you’re using essential oils around your pets.

 Essential oils safe for dogs

 There are several essential oils that are safe for use with dogs, with certain oils offering many holistic benefits to your pet.
 For example, certain essential oils are calming to dogs, while others help keep the fleas at bay.

 Here are some of the essential oils that can be used with dogs.

 Lavender is one of the most commonly used essential oils with dogs and also one of the safest.
 Lavender essential oil is thought to trigger a calming sensation in your dog’s brain, providing them with comfort when they need it the most.

 Some veterinarians diffuse lavender essential oil during surgery to reassure anxious pets, helping them to feel safe.
 Lavender essential oil can also be used to help your dog with insomnia and to keep them calm on car journeys.